madaster/madaster.github.io/no/en/building-circularity.md

 A detailed explanation of the Madaster Circularity Indicator is also available"".
 Translated with www.DeepL.com/Translator (free version)"

 Would you like more information about the detail screen?
-Click <a href="./building-circularity-detail">here</a>.
+Click <a href="/building-circularity-details">here</a>.

-A <a href="/files/en/Madaster - Circularity Indicator explained.pdf" target="_blank">detailed explanation</a> of the Madaster Circularity Indicator is also available.
+A <a href="/files/Madaster_Circularity_Indicator_explained_v1.1.pdf">detailed explanation</a> of the Madaster Circularity Indicator is also available.